 Some of the key members of the 2020 organising team that participants are likely to meet during an event.
 To ensure the event is a success there are of course many others including assistant race officers, and rescue boat crews who give their time willingly.

-2018 will be Walter’s eighth time, over a fifteen year period, as Race Officer for the Falmouth Classics.
+2020 will be Walter’s tenth Classics, over a seventeen year period, as Race Officer for the Falmouth Classics.
 He is an RYA Regional Race Officer and has been a Race Officer for Falmouth Week for fifteen consecutive years, with the last ten or more years as Principal Race Officer for the Carrick Fleet.

 In addition, he has written the courses for the Royal Cornwall Yacht Club’s evening races and has run many of them.
 From 1980 to 1999 he raced a GK24 locally and then, a J24.
 With some regret he has now retired from active racing.